Azure/azure-sdk-for-net/sdk/keyvault/CONTRIBUTING.md

 We use [NUnit 3][nunit] as our testing framework.

-[Azure.Core's testing framework][core_tests] is copied into our projects' `/TestFramework` folders by the build _(Please be sure to run all of the unit tests in `../../core/Azure.Core/Azure.Core.All.sln` if you make any changes here)_.
+[Azure.Core.TestFramework's testing framework][core_tests] provides a set of reusable primitives that simplify writing tests for new Azure SDK libraries.

 ### Sync/Async testing